“No significant learning occurs without a significant relationship.” ~Dr. James Comer

 - The Johari Window: Building relationships requires self-awareness.
 How open are you?
 This is a good thing to reflect upon especially as we enter this brand new learning space.
 We also benefit from seeking feedback about ourselves from students to minimize our blind spots.
 Check out this video on The Johari Window which explains four quadrants to better understand ourselves.

-- Be Anti-Racist: Last but perhaps most critical, take action to stand up against racism.
-Many of our students, especially those who are BIPOC, have been impacted to the core by recent events.
-Launch developmentally appropriate discussions about race, racism, and racialized violence.
-See this resource How To Be An Anti-Racist Educator as well.
-Keep listening, learning, and leaning into tough topics.
-We can’t build relationships with every student unless every student knows we’re an advocate, ally, and activist.
+- Promote Equity: Last but perhaps most critical, cultivate a classroom environment that is inclusive and culturally responsive.
+Many of our students, especially those who are BIPOC, have been impacted to the core by the recent racial acts of violence.
+Keep listening, learning, and leaning into tough topics for growth.
+We can’t build relationships with every student unless every student knows we’re an ally.

 And remember, the most important relationship to nurture is the one you have with yourself.
 The next several months will be hard (which is the understatement of the century).
 Make sure you’re being good to you!